jacobhb175/hardinbernhardtranks/README.md

 # Hardin-Bernhardt Ranks
-Hardin-Bernhardt Ranks is a new way of ranking NHBB teams, affiliated with NHBBRank using a modified version of the Go Elo formula that takes into account strength of field and margin of victory.
+Hardin-Bernhardt Ranks is a new way of ranking NHBB teams, affiliated with NHBBRank, using a modified version of the Go Elo formula that takes into account strength of field and margin of victory.

 ## The Formulas
 Expected Score: